 Our job is never to fix people’s habits.
 Even if we wish they would make healthier decisions, the truth is that we have no control over that.

-So on today’s episode of Personal Development Without The Fluff, we talk with callers about what loving individuals with drug addictions ought to look like.
+So on today’s episode of Old Souls & Seekers, we talk with callers about what loving individuals with drug addictions ought to look like.

 Tune in to this conversation to learn how you can love while also neither judging nor enabling their choices.